RPeterson4/CS121-Work/BayesDist/BetaBinomDist.md

 <center>$p|X \sim Beta(a+x, n-x+b)$</center>

-The mean and variance for the Beta Posterior of $p$ can be calculated as:
+The mean and variance for the Beta Posterior $p|X$ can be calculated as:

 <center>$E(p|X)=\frac{a+x}{a+b+n}$ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b> and </b> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $Var(p|X) = \frac{(a+x)(n-x+b)}{(a+b+n)^2(a+b+n+1)}$
 </center>